 Worker injuries caused by falling from scaffolds are one of the most common types of accidents that occur on construction sites or work sites in Los Angeles.
 According to the Occupational Safety and Health Administration (OSHA), there are approximately 2.3 million construction workers–or 65 percent of all workers in the construction industry–who work on scaffolds.
 While they are essential for performing tasks at heights, workers are also put at risk of injury.

-If you or someone you love has been injured while working on a scaffold, reach out to Greenberg & Ruby, LLP.
-We can discuss your options for compensation in a free consultation.
+If you or someone you love has been injured while working on a scaffold, reach out to Greenberg And Ruby Injury Attorneys.
+They will discuss your options for compensation via free consultation.

 SCAFFOLDING ACCIDENT CAUSES